floss-and-code/getting_started/README.md

 There is an excellencent guide on how to contribute to open source at [opensource.guide/how-to-contribute/](https://opensource.guide/how-to-contribute/).

 ## Finding a project to work on
 Contributing to open source happens at all levels, across projects and design, documentation, operations, and code.
-You don’t need to overthink what exactly your first contribution will be, or how it will look
+You don’t need to overthink what exactly your first contribution will be, or how it will look.

 ### A project you already use
 Start by thinking about the projects you already use or want to use.
 The projects you’ll actively contribute to are the ones you find yourself coming back to.